 Eurasia Antipodes scroll

-Eurasia Antipodes scroll chronicles journeys I took in 2017.
-I began painting on the last day of summer in Vienna where I had brought the Australindopak Archive to show at Hinterland cross cultural arts platform.
-I stayed with wonderful Iranian performance painter Mahdieh Bayat and the musician Johannes Kretz.
-I took a short sojourn to the sinking city of Venice.
-And I walked the streets of Vienna as winter began in a way sudden and clocklike.
+Eurasia Antipodes scroll chronicles journeys that I took in 2017.
+I began the scroll on the last day of summer in Vienna, where I had come to share the Australindopak Archive at Hinterland cross cultural arts platform curated by Gudrun Wallenbock.
+In Vienna I spent time with people whose stories came into the scrolls, including Iranian performance painter Mahdieh Bayat and her husband musician extraordinare Johannes Kretz.
+I took a short sojourn to the sinking city of Venice wherein tourists like myself pulled the city apart at the seams.
+I walked the streets of Vienna as winter began in a way that felt sudden, almost like clockwork.
+I was too poor to buy cheese so I sat on the cobbles and drew the roofs of a building ornamented with gold leaves.

 Cultural whiplash became a recurrent theme in the Eurasia scroll as soon after coming back to Australia and Hunchy in Queensland I left for Lahore, Pakistan.
 Returning to Australia I and the scroll travelled to Townsville where I stayed for six months.
 There on the banks of the Ross River I discovered the cultural obsession with lawn mowing, and with speaking quickly to indicate intelligence.
 During that time I made excursions to communities in Western Queensland, Canberra and Brisbane before returning to Townsville where the Eurasia scroll completed its journey.